PBCTF 2021

 - After this, the AES-GCM will start and give the encrypted+tag

-.
-Because we know the secret, we can do preimage attack.
+The vulnerability of this code is we know the secret key H. Because we know the secret, we can do preimage attack.
 Consider the below equation, which is how GHASH works:

 $$x_i=(x_{i−1}⊕A_i)⋅H$$ where A is the input that we control.